-Common OSHA Violations That Equate To Serious Injuries to Workers
+Common OSHA Willful Violation That Equates to Serious Injuries to Workers and Their Workplace Safety

-- Falls: Construction employers have a duty to provide safeguards in areas where workers are at a risk for falling more than six feet.
+- Falls: Construction employers must provide safeguards in areas where workers are at risk of falling more than six feet.

 - Struck by an object: Workers on a construction site must wear certain protective gear to protect themselves from falling objects.
 Employers may have a duty to provide this protective equipment to workers.